LucileC/CMU-ML10601/HW2/ex1.md

 I(Y;C) = 0.1981

-5. We chose to split on the attribute that has the highest mutual information with H: attribute A.
+5. We chose to split on the attribute that has the highest mutual information with Y: attribute A.

 6. When we split on A, we know that A=0 => Y=0.
 We then only need to split for the case where A = 1.